Damouche-Billel/Luna-Project/README.md

 ### Bilal
 -	Week 8 presentation and the final presentation for the project.
 -	Slides for the film students so we could join our work together for the final presentation.
--	Set up the GitHub main branch and organised the project structure and merged the teams’ branches into the main.
+-	Set up the GitHub main branch and organised the project structure.
 -	Built the nav bar and footer, which is the base layout for the website, asked everyone in the team to make their own branches, so our work stayed organised.
+-	Home page
+- Story page
--	Home page and the Story page of the website.
+- Merged all branches to the main (most difficult part of the project - personally)
 -	SEO implementation and newsletter backend with SMTP and popup feature.
 -	User personas document.
 -	Branding and visual identity document.
+- Domain & Hosting
 -	Created first prototype of the website to show the film students.
 They liked it, and we used that design.
--	General code assistance for team members.
+-	Code assistance & bug fixing for team members.
 ---

 ## Website Structure & Page Features